-- (ii) Examine the character, appearance and cultural heritage significance of the Study area including natural heritage features, vistas, contextual elements, buildings, structures and other property features to determine if the area should be preserved as a heritage conservation district; - (iii) Recommend the geographic boundaries of the area to be designated and the objectives of the designation; - (iv) Recommend the content of the Heritage Conservation District Plan; - (v) Recommend changes required to be made to the City's Official Plan, and any by-laws including zoning by-laws; and, - (vi) Share information with residents, landowners and the public at large, as to the intent and scope of the study.

-- 4.9.3.5 Properties in a Heritage Conservation District may also be designated under Part IV of the Ontario Heritage Act to ensure consistent and effective protection. - 4.9.3.6 A Heritage Conservation District Plan shall be prepared for each designated district and include: - (i) A statement of the objectives of the Heritage Conservation District; - (ii) A statement explaining the cultural heritage value or interest of the Heritage Conservation District; - (iii) Description of the heritage attributes of the Heritage Conservation District and of the properties in the district; - (iv) Policy statements, guidelines and procedures for achieving the stated objectives and for managing change in the Heritage Conservation District; and, - (v) A description of the types of minor alterations that may be allowed without the need for obtaining a permit from the City.
+- Examine the character, appearance and cultural heritage significance of the Study area including natural heritage features, vistas, contextual elements, buildings, structures and other property features to determine if the area should be preserved as a heritage conservation district; - (iii) Recommend the geographic boundaries of the area to be designated and the objectives of the designation; - (iv) Recommend the content of the Heritage Conservation District Plan; - (v) Recommend changes required to be made to the City's Official Plan, and any by-laws including zoning by-laws; and, - (vi) Share information with residents, landowners and the public at large, as to the intent and scope of the study. - 4.9.3.3 During the study period which can last up to one year, alteration works on the properties within the Heritage Conservation District study area including erection, demolition or removal may be prohibited. - 4.9.3.4 Properties already designated under Part IV of the Ontario Heritage Act may be included as part of the Heritage Conservation District to ensure comprehensiveness of the District. - 4.9.3.5 Properties in a Heritage Conservation District may also be designated under Part IV of the Ontario Heritage Act to ensure consistent and effective protection. - 4.9.3.6 A Heritage Conservation District Plan shall be prepared for each designated district and include: - (i) A statement of the objectives of the Heritage Conservation District; - (ii) A statement explaining the cultural heritage value or interest of the Heritage Conservation District; - (iii) Description of the heritage attributes of the Heritage Conservation District and of the properties in the district; - (iv) Policy statements, guidelines and procedures for achieving the stated objectives and for managing change in the Heritage Conservation District; and, - (v) A description of the types of minor alterations that may be allowed without the need for obtaining a permit from the City.